cpr061/YGRealms/README.md

 -**Emotes**
 Able to show your actions and perform emotes.
 And hat and holdable cosmetics can be on while performing the emote.

+-**Relics**
+Able to upgrade netherite armor to something even stronger.

 YG Realms is really far into development.
 But will soon come in closed beta.